lorran-mariuba/set1/README.md

 # Set - Example 1
-This is a little project that contain basic examples with union, intersection, diference, HashCode and equals.
+This is a little project that contain basic examples with union, intersection, diference, comparableTo, HashCode and equall.
 The implementation is with TreeSet and HashSet.

 Technologies
 -----------------------------------